Llangedwyn

-Llangedwyn is a village in Montgomeryshire, Powys, Wales.
+Llangedwyn is a village and community in Montgomeryshire, Powys, Wales.
 The population of the community at the 2011 census was 402.
-The community includes the hamlet of Pen-y-bont Llanerch Emrys.
+The community includes the hamlets of Bwlch-y-ddar, Pentrefelin and Pen-y-bont Llanerch Emrys.

 It lies in the Tanat Valley near to the Wales/England border.
 It is approximately five miles from the small town of Llanfyllin and ten miles from the Shropshire market town of Oswestry.
 The Berwyn mountain range is nearby, as is Pistyll Rhaeadr waterfall.
 The ruins of Owain Glyndŵr's Sycharth castle lie a few miles outside the village towards Llansilin.

 Sir Watkin Williams-Wynn, 10th Baronet, heir of Owain Gwynedd, lived his final years at Llangedwyn Hall.
 The hall is a Grade II listed building and its gardens and park are listed at Grade II* on the Cadw/ICOMOS Register of Parks and Gardens of Special Historic Interest in Wales.

 Landmarks

-The church of Saint Cedwyn and the Llangedywn Church In Wales Primary School is located in the village.
+The church of Saint Cedwyn and the Llangedwyn Church In Wales Primary School is located in the village.

-It did have a railway station- Llangedwyn Halt railway station.
+There was a railway station by the village called Llangedwyn Halt, which was on the Tanat Valley Light Railway.